OpenLineage/OpenLineage/website/docs/development/developing/python/setup.md

 ---

 There are four Python OpenLineage packages that you can install locally when setting up a development environment.<br />
-Two of them: [openlineage-integration-common](https://pypi.org/project/openlineage-integration-common/) and [openlineage-airflow](https://pypi.org/project/openlineage-airflow/) have dependecy on [openlineage-python](https://pypi.org/project/openlineage-python/) client and [openlineage-sql](https://pypi.org/project/openlineage-sql/).
+Two of them: [openlineage-integration-common](https://pypi.org/project/openlineage-integration-common/) and [openlineage-airflow](https://pypi.org/project/openlineage-airflow/) have dependency on [openlineage-python](https://pypi.org/project/openlineage-python/) client and [openlineage-sql](https://pypi.org/project/openlineage-sql/).

 Typically, you first need to build `openlineage-sql` locally (see [README](https://github.com/OpenLineage/OpenLineage/blob/main/integration/sql/README.md)).
 After each release you have to repeat this step in order to bump local version of the package.